alastairgarner/Masters_Thesis/thesis.md

 *1816* drives expression selectively in a pair of segmentally repeated neurons in the ventral nerve cord (VNC) of the larval nervous system.
 These neurons have previously been identified as the A02e neurons, part of the family of lineage-related period-positive median segmental interneurons (PMSI) population (includes neurons A02a-k)[@Kohsaka2014].
 They are reported to be GABAergic and thus inhibitory interneurons that directly innervate motor neurons[@Kohsaka2019]. *4232* drove expression in an unknown group of approximately 3 pairs of neurons with expression limited to the brain.

 ### Interneuron phenotypes are robust with different stimulation intensity

 The performance of escape behaviour can differ depending on the intensity with which Basin neurons are stimulated.
-At high intensities rolling behaviours are sustained throughout a period of stimulation, whereas at lower intensities larval switch to crawling behaviours after 5-10s (supplemental).
-To determine whether the modulation of escape behaviour by our split lines was consistent at lower stimulus intensities, we repeated our Basin coactivation experiments with an irradiance of 100uW/cm^2^.
-Consistent with our previous data *1816* and *4232* both showed significant increases in total roll duration (*p* < .001, *r* = ?? and *p* < .001, *r* = ??, respectively) and average crabspeed during stimulation (*p* < .001, *r* = ?? and *p* < .001, *r* = ??, respectively; [@fig:A2_1]), while *1816* also showed a consistent decrease in average curvature, *p* = ??, *r* = ?? ([@fig:A2_1]).
+At high intensities rolling behaviours are sustained throughout a period of stimulation, whereas at lower intensities larval switch to crawling behaviours after 5-10s ([@fig:supp]).
+To determine whether the modulation of escape behaviour by our split lines was consistent at lower stimulus intensities, we repeated our Basin co-activation experiments with an irradiance of 100uW/cm^2^.
+Consistent with our previous data *1816* and *4232* both showed significant increases in total roll duration (*p* < .001, *r* = .301 and *p* < .001, *r* = .428, respectively) and average crabspeed during stimulation (*p* = .003, *r* = .194 and *p* < .001, *r* = .503, respectively; [@fig:A2_1]), while *1816* also showed a consistent decrease in average curvature, *p* = .007, *r* = .178 ([@fig:A2_1]).

 To test whether this modulation of escape behaviour was bidirectional we inhibited *1816* and *4232* using the tetanus neurotoxin light chain (TNT) whilst applying optogenetic activation of Basin neurons to elicit escape behaviours.
 We compared these results to a control with no split-GAL4 driven TNT expression (*attp2;Basin>Chrimson*) as well as a within-genotype negative control that expresses an inactive form of TNT (*UAS-impTNT;Basin>Chrimson*).
 Plotted data were normalised by the attp2 control lines to visualise the within-genotype effect of TNT expression.
-Silencing *1816* with TNT expression significantly increased roll duration compared to expression of the null TNT construct, *p* < .001, *r* = ?? ([@fig:A2_1]).
-Likewise, TNT expression increased the average curvature of larvae for *1816*, *p* < .001, *r* = ??, and *4232*, *p* < .001, *r* = ??, when compared to null TNT controls ([@fig:A2_1]).
-These data suggest *1816* may affect bidirectional control on larval curvature during nocifensive behaviour.
+Silencing *1816* with TNT expression significantly increased roll duration compared to expression of the null TNT construct, *p* < .001, *r* = .280 ([@fig:A2_1]).
+Likewise, TNT expression increased the average curvature of larvae for *1816*, *p* < .001, *r* = .343, and *4232*, *p* = .005, *r* = .297, when compared to null TNT controls ([@fig:A2_1]).
+Given that activation versus inhibition of *1816* modulates curvature in opposite directions, the data suggest *1816* may affect bidirectional control on larval curvature during nocifensive behaviour.
+By contrast, *4232* shows greatest modulation of escape behaviour when activated, and less obvious changes when silenced.